geck1942/fractal-factory/README.md

 ## Getting Started

 To use this template, choose one of the following options to get started:
+* Open the hosted application at http://phoebecoeus.net/think/fractal-factory/
-* Download the latest release on Start Bootstrap
-* Fork this repository on GitHub
+* Download the latest release or fork this repository on GitHub

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/geck1942/fractal-factory/issues) here on GitHub.

+## Next features

+- zoom, rotation and infinite animtaion
+- fractal galleries

 ## Creator